cits3007/cits3007.github.io/assets/labs/lab05.md

 We know the saved `eip` is stored in memory location `0xffffcebc`.
 Let's see where that *currently* points.
-We'll use `gdb`'s "convenience variables" to make our commands a bit easier to read.
+We'll use GDB's "convenience variables" to make our commands a bit easier to read.

 ```
 (gdb) set $saved_eip = 0xffffcebc
 #     ^ store the location for later
 (gdb) print (size_t *) $saved_eip
-#     ^ we can tell gdb to treat $saved_eip as a pointer to size_t*
+#     ^ we can tell GDB to treat $saved_eip as a pointer to size_t*
 $10 = (size_t *) 0xffffcebc
 (gdb) print/x (* ((size_t *) $saved_eip))
 #     ^ now we *dereference* the $saved_eip location,